25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 ### CodePipeline Troubleshooting

-- CodePipeline state changes happen in AWS CloudWatch Events, which can in return create SNS notifications.
+- CodePipeline state changes happen in AWS CloudWatch Events, which can in return create SNS notifications
   - Ex: you can create events for failed pipelines
   - Ex: you can create events for cancelled stages
 - If CodePipeline fails a stage, your pipeline stops and you can get information in the console